 Some testers consider it as a distraction that wastes time and resources.
 They are convinced that it is better to pour their efforts into positive testing instead.

 Your company is responsible for offering an excellent software product to the clients.
 Negative testing, in tandem with positive testing, is necessary to ensure the stability of your application.
-You may not be able to guarantee that your program is completely free from errors, but you must at least do your best to minimize failures via negative testing.
+You may not be able to guarantee that your program is completely free from errors, but you must at least do your best to minimize failures via this testing.

 Your clients have entrusted software projects to your company because they believe you are capable of creating excellent software products.
 High-quality software is especially important if it is related to online stocks, e-commerce, and other sensitive business matters.

-Negative testing is crucial if you aim to attain client satisfaction.
+It is crucial if you aim to attain client satisfaction.
 Still, it is up to your clients to decide if they are willing to invest in the extra expenses necessary for negative testing.

 How To Perform Negative Testing in Practice